-1. Purpose and scope
+Purpose and scope

 - 1.1.
-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - 1.2 For the purposes of this Policy, any reference to 'children' and 'young people' includes anyone under the age of 18. - 1.3 Future Frontiers is committed to safeguarding and promoting the welfare of the children and young people that we work with.
+Child Safeguarding is defined for the purposes of this Policy as: - Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes. - 1.2 For the purposes of this Policy, any reference to 'children' and 'young people' includes anyone under the age of 18. - 1.3 Future Frontiers is committed to safeguarding and promoting the welfare of the children and young people that we work with.
 We work in partnership with our schools and business partners to secure the welfare of children and young people on our programmes.
 We make sure that: - Appropriate action is taken in a timely manner to safeguard and promote children's physical and mental welfare. - All employees are aware of their statutory responsibilities with respect to safeguarding and commit to reading the annual changes made to Keeping Children Safe in Education as detailed in the 'Table of substantive changes' within the policy. - All employees are properly trained in recognising and reporting safeguarding concerns - 1.4 Safeguarding children and protecting the young people who come into contact with the charity is everyone's responsibility.
 This Policy applies to trustees, employees, consultants, contractors, volunteers, interns, and others involved or associated with the Charity's activities. - 1.5 If you have any questions or concerns about safeguarding or are unsure whether your concern or question is covered by this Policy please contact the Charity's Designated Safeguarding Lead, Rebecca Scott